-Rachel Wigton – PhD student in Dr. Ian Bartol’s lab at Old Dominion University working on cephalopod biomechanics; had worked at NUWC in Newport and taught Algebra and Marine Biology at Portsmouth Abbey School in summer 2009.
+Dr. Rachel (Wigton) Jastrebsky – Faculty, The Holderness School (Plymouth NH); Adjunct Faculty at Virginia Wesleyan University; PhD, Old Dominion University – working on cephalopod biomechanics; had worked at NUWC in Newport; taught Algebra and Marine Biology at Portsmouth Abbey School.

-WE NEED INFORMATION ABOUT : Ashley Burch, Thomas Cardillo, Julie Furmanski, Tara Gardner, Melissa Gebert, Deborah Hamilton, Peter Heaton, Nicole Heidt, Jessica Potvin, Jaime Robinson, Karen Rogers, Amy Viveiros
+WE NEED INFORMATION ABOUT : Ashley Burch, Julie Furmanski, Tara Gardner, Melissa Gebert, Deborah Hamilton, Peter Heaton, Nicole Heidt, Jessica Potvin, Jaime Robinson, Karen Rogers, Amy Viveiros

-David Bailey – researcher at MBL in Woods Hole in Aquaculture; completed MS at UNH; had been Diver/Collector for the Marine Biological Laboratory in Woods Hole, MA; Teaching Assistant at the Bermuda Institute of Ocean Sciences; NMFS Fisheries Observer; Coastal Engineer at Woods Hole Group, an international environmental, scientific, and engineering consulting organization.
+David Bailey – Researcher in Woods Hole in Aquaculture; MS at Univ.
+New Hampshire; had been Diver/Collector for the MBL in Woods Hole, MA; Teaching Assistant at the Bermuda Institute of Ocean Sciences; NMFS Fisheries Observer; Coastal Engineer at Woods Hole Group, an international environmental, scientific, and engineering consulting organization.
 Now

 Chelsea Burau – NBEP Intern, Narragansett Bay Estuary Program

-Nicole Charriere – works at NOAA’s NMFS in Woods Hole with a contracted position as a sea-going biological technician on NOAA research vessels (2011) (Nicole.Charriere@noaa.gov)
+Nicole Charriere – works at NOAA’s NMFS in Woods Hole, MA as a sea-going biological technician on NOAA research vessels (2011) (Nicole.Charriere@noaa.gov)